Fusion 360 for Robotics Tutorial Series

 How to use Fusion 360 Drawings

-Engineers use drawings to document features of a part.
+Engineers use drawings to document the features of a part.
 In this section, you’ll learn two ways you can use drawings to create a component

 Draft Components Manually